 Any of the following special characters:

-All other special characters can not be used in a Tag name.
+All other special characters are not allowed in a Tag name.